 We now try and link our key risk factors to the appropriate key risk indicators.
-The objective is to see that if we can identify leading (detective) indicators of risk that can possibly be used to control the occurrence of the event in question (through the control process).
+The objective is to see that if we can identify leading (detective) indicators of risk, which we can possibly use to control the occurrence of the event in question (through the control process).
 We also need an indicator that we can use to gauge the success of our control process.

 We do this for a few of the risk identified above.
-While some items lead to simplified straight forward Key Risk Indicators, other would need to be discussed and tweaked with the selected audience as part of the formal RCSA discussion.
+Some items lead to simplified straight forward Key Risk Indicators.
+Others require discussion and tweaks with the selected audience as part of the formal RCSA discussion.

 RCSA Case Study – Using the Self-Assessment survey.